 N.E.W.
 Community Clinic Behavioral Health and Mental Wellness

 N.E.W.
-Community Clinic offers comprehensive behavioral health care services for individuals 4 years of age and older, who are uninsured, underinsured, or experiencing homelessness.
+Community clinic offers evidence based, comprehensive behavioral health care services for individuals 4 years of age and older, who are uninsured, underinsured, or experiencing homelessness.
 Services include individual outpatient therapy, couples/family therapy, and psychiatric medication management.
 We also provide outreach mental health services throughout Green Bay, in collaboration with community partners, which include individual therapy and medication management.

 N.E.W.
 Community Clinic behavioral health care providers are trained to evaluate and treat children, adolescents, and adults who are struggling with sadness, anxiety, stress, anger, attention and concentration problems, eating disorders, mood disorders, dementia/cognitive decline due to age, grief, co-occurring substance use, and other problems.